cortesg/heroku_deploy/README.md

 # Rails app deployment: #
+# IF YOU DO NOT HAVE A BACKEND, YOU MAY BE ABLE TO SKIP STEPS 2, 3, 4, and 10 (but please confirm with Orlando :D)

 ## In any folder (you only need to do this once in your lifetime): ##
 * $brew install postgresql